SEMI-TRUCK ACCIDENT LAWYERS MN

 HIT BY SEMI TRUCK – MN ATTORNEY

-This is a car semi-truck crash case a lawyer from our office handled a few years ago.
+Here is an example of a Minnesota car semi-truck crash case a lawyer from our office handled a few years ago.
 A semi truck hit our client’s vehicle and pushed it into a guard rail, seriously injuring out client.
 The driver of the semi that hit our client’s car said that our client cut in front of him and slowed down.
-Fortunately, one of our top semi truck accident lawyers was able to direct an investigation of the crash which ultimately persuaded the insurance company for the truck that their driver was at fault.
+Fortunately, one of our top semi truck accident lawyers was able to direct an investigation of the crash which ultimately persuaded the insurance company for the truck that their driver was at fault and they should pay the necessary compensation.

 Minn.Stat. § 169.18 Subd.
 7. Laned highway.
 When any roadway has been divided into two or more clearly marked lanes for traffic, the following rules, in addition to all others consistent herewith, shall apply: (a) A vehicle shall be driven as nearly as practicable entirely within a single lane and shall not be moved from such lane until the driver has first ascertained that such movement can be made with safety.